Latta, Oklahoma

 Latta is an unincorporated community and census-designated place in Pontotoc County, Oklahoma, United States.
 Its population was 1,172 as of 2016.
 Oklahoma State Highway 1 passes through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 2.520 mi2, all land.

 Demographics

+Education

+It is within the Latta Public Schools school district.
+Latta High School is the comprehensive high school.